-- The app name displays on the left side of the navigation bar (1) and custom colors and branding (2) make each app unique and easy to identify. - Your users can access other items and apps by clicking the App Launcher icon (3) or the app name. - Your users can create records and access recent records and lists directly from the navigation bar (4) for items like Opportunities.
+- The app name (1) displays on the left side of the navigation bar and custom colors and branding (2) make each app unique and easy to identify. - Your users can access other items and apps by clicking the App Launcher icon (3). - Your users can create records and access recent records and lists directly from the navigation bar (4) for items like Opportunities.